XxTyaftioNxX/DwightBot/README.md

 * [DwightSchruteBot](https://discord.com/oauth2/authorize?client_id=884187830870482984&permissions=0&scope=bot) can be added to your server, although the repl needs to be running for the Bot to be active on the server.

-* The bot runs at HuggingFace server if you wanna see (P.S. super laggy)
+* The bot runs at HuggingFace server if you want to try it out (P.S. super laggy adn might run into errors)

+**TL;DR**
+* This Model has perplexity of tensor(6.14) and context_window of 6.
+The perplexity decreases with the number of epochs but there is no significance improvement in conversation and higher context_window sizes just requires larger training time and seems to make the model more confused.
+* I would recommend trying out microsoft/DialoGPT-medium and training the model with more epochs if you have processing power at your expense.